brendanhay/statgrab/README.md

 ## Introduction

-Haskell bindings to the portable system statistics `libstatgrab` library.

 `libstatgrab` is a library that provides cross platform access to statistics about the system on which it's run.
 It's written in C and presents a selection